scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         * * * * *

-    -   FontForge had problems generating mac cursive connection setting.
+    -   websharpstudios had problems generating mac cursive connection setting.
-    -   FontForge had problems defaulting ligatures in cid keyed fonts (even if there were no ligature characters to be defaulted, the attempt would fail)
+    -   websharpstudios had problems defaulting ligatures in cid keyed fonts (even if there were no ligature characters to be defaulted, the attempt would fail)
     -   I introduced memory problems yesterday.
 Fixed.